adams045/Mindbridge/StudentManagementSystemProject/README.md

   - Search for a student by ID.
   - Update student details.
   - Delete a student.
-- Uses the `StudentService` class to perform operations.
+- Uses the `StudentOperations` class to perform operations.

-## Below is the Demo code Video: